 Throw out what you think you know about working hard, and get ready to work harder.
 And be smart about where you spend your energy.
 The truth is that many interns do the bare minimum.
 They do what they are asked to do, with as little effort as possible.
 Instead of only doing what you are assigned, find a few ways each day or week to go above and beyond.
 Whether your mantra becomes “under promise and over deliver,” or “Ritz Carlton service,” figure out how to anticipate and solve problems, and make everyone in the office’s lives a bit easier.
 Take out the trash without your boss asking, stay late to help finish a project, ask if anyone needs help with an upcoming event.
 You might not always get verbal recognition from your boss, but just because they don’t say something doesn’t mean they didn’t notice.

-Get a company MBA
+Get a Company MBA

 Ask for it

 If you want your internship to turn into a job, you are going to have to ask your boss.
-Most employers won’t offer you a position post internship unless you have shown a clear interest in a more permanent position.
+Most employers won’t offer you a position post-internship unless you have shown a clear interest in a more permanent situation.
 Schedule a face to face with your boss a few weeks before your internship ends.
 Treat this meeting like a job interview, and come prepared with examples of the impact you have made during your time and ideas for how you can continue to be of service.
 Be direct about your enthusiasm for continuing to work with your team, boss and clients.
 Do not frame this conversation in terms of your financial needs, but in terms of your cultural fit and value.

 Never burn a bridge.
 Even if you hated every minute of your internship, leave on a positive note.
 Future employers may call your boss, clients or coworkers for a reference, and you want them only singing your praises.
 Don’t let one bad internship experience (however valid) stop you from a future opportunity.
+And be patient, even if there isn’t budget to hire you right now, things could change quickly and you want to be top of mind for the job you want.